 After 1968, Pinter became interested in a different type of play in which a character reflects on past events from the present.
 Memory play is the name for this type of game.
 Pinter’s plays include Betrayal and Ashes to Ashes, and there are approximately 14 of them.
 In these Pinter plays, the characters reflect on conflicting thoughts and emotions surrounding a specific event.
 The situations are presented in a contrasting humorous and sorrowful manner, as in all Pinter plays.

 As Pinter became more involved in politics, he became more interested in writing plays about political events.
 Between 1980 and 2000, he focused his life on these political plays, which were shorter in length.
 The Hothouse and Celebration, for example, were plays about social injustice and political power abuses.
 Through the dialogue between the characters in his political plays, he explored ideas of oppression and persecution.
-The discussions remained lighthearted while delving into serious issues such as the abuses perpetrated the privileged on the less fortunate in society.
+The discussions remained lighthearted while delving into serious issues such as the abuses perpetrated by the privileged on the less fortunate in society.